PX4/PX4-Autopilot/apps/examples/README.txt

        CELFFLAGS = $(CFLAGS) -mlong-calls

+     Similarly for C++ flags which must be provided in CXXELFFLAGS.

   2. Your top-level nuttx/Make.defs file must alos include an approproate definition, LDELFFLAGS, to generate a relocatable ELF object.
 With GNU LD, this should include '-r' and '-e main' (or _main on some platforms).